-The directors anticipate some recovery in parish share in 2022.
-Parishes responded magnificently in the extraordinary circumstances of 2021 with 93.2% of parish share being received.
-It is anticipated that 2022 receipts against share allocations will improve, as the quantum of Deanery allocations remains broadly unchanged.
-Whilst a significant deficit is budgeted for in 2022, the directors do not consider that 2022 or beyond would give rise to any inability of the charity to continue as a going concern.
 The directors are of the opinion that the charity will have sufficient resources to meet its liabilities as they fall due especially given that the charity has sufficient monetary assets, including short term cash deposits, which could be readily realised to meet liabilities should there be an unexpected curtailment of income.

-In the year ending 31 December 2021, the most significant areas of uncertainty that may affect the carrying value of assets held by the charity are the level of investment return and the performance of the investment market and land values.
+In the year ending 31 December 2023, the most significant areas of uncertainty that may affect the carrying value of assets held by the charity are the level of investment return and the performance of the investment market and land values.